AlDeen20/newly-news-app/README.md

 # Newly: Stay up-to-date with ease

-A simple and efficient news app built with React Native and Expo, designed to serve as a starter template for your news-related projects.
+A simple news app built with React Native and Expo, designed to serve as a starter template for your news-related projects.

 ## Features

 1. **Clean and intuitive user interface:** Enjoy a user-friendly interface that prioritizes content readability.
 2. **Access diverse news sources:** Stay informed with news from various outlets, easily integrated through APIs.
-3. **Offline reading capabilities:** Save articles for later reading, even without an internet connection.
+3. **Customizable content preferences:** Tailor your news feed to your interests.
-4. **Customizable content preferences:** Tailor your news feed to your interests.
+4. **Very easy code structure :** easy to start with codebase.

 ## Getting Started